Big Pineapple: Retail and restaurant buildings

 Turnstiles lead from the ticket booth to the restaurant and retail buildings, which display Polynesian architectural influences.
 The retail building to the south is sited at a right angle to the larger restaurant building beyond.
 Both have concrete-tiled, hipped roofs with gablets infilled with glazing at each end.
 Both are two-storeyed and have deep overhangs and verandahs on the eastern side with the restaurant building's verandah returning on the northern side.
 The upper floors are suspended concrete slabs and steel portal frames support the roof.

 Walls to the east on the retail building are glazed with fibre-cement infills to the lower half.
-The verandah has a tiled suspended concrete floor, brick balustrades and timber rafters supported on blockwork piers.
-On the lower level the piers are round concrete and walls are infilled full-height glazing and painted blockwork.
+The veranda has a tiled suspended concrete floor, brick balustrades, and timber rafters supported on blockwork piers.
+On the lower level, the piers are round concrete and walls are infilled full-height glazing and painted blockwork.

 Walls to both the upper and lower levels to the restaurant building are infilled with full-height glazing and blockwork.
-The verandah to the restaurant building has a timber-framed floor supported by round timber posts and timber lattice balustrades.
+The veranda to the restaurant building has a timber-framed floor supported by round timber posts and timber lattice balustrades.

 The two buildings are linked with a low-pitched gabled roof with translucent sheeting.
 Amenities and some service areas are located in this area.
 External concrete stairs lead from the upper floor towards the train station.

 Internally, the first floor of the retail building is on open space with the steel portal frame exposed to the inside.
 Ceilings and columns are lined with bamboo and the floor is tiled with linoleum.
 Various retail counters and souvenir displays are set out within the space.
 Two painted aluminium air conditioning ducts run along the length of ceiling aside a suspended motorised fan system (a punkah).
 Pendant lights and fluorescent tubes hang from the ceiling.
 A central staircase leads to the lower level which was inaccessible at the time of assessment.

 The interior of the restaurant building is an open space similar to the retail building but larger in scale.
 The steel portal frame is exposed on the inside and ceilings are lined with bamboo.
 The northern side of the space has been fitted with servery counters and kitchen rooms.
 The floor is lined with carpet.
 The steel columns are lined with plasterboard and painted.
-Air conditioning vents, ceiling fans and pendant lights are suspended from the ceiling.
+Air conditioning vents, ceiling fans, and pendant lights are suspended from the ceiling.